Adding a Build Profile & Connecting a Repository

 The Build Module allows you to streamline and automate your mobile app build flows.

 The Build Module is the first step to automate your CI/CD processes via Appcircle.

 A build profile is an app that you can build in a target OS and framework.

-You can connect GitHub through a GitHub app or Bitbucket and GitLab repositories to your build profile through oAuth apps.
-Alternatively, You can connect private repositories through SSH and public repositories directly on GitHub, Bitbucket, GitLab and other compatible git providers such as Azure DevOps and AWS CodeCommit.
+You can connect GitHub through a GitHub app or Bitbucket and GitLab repositories to your build profile through OAuth apps.
+Alternatively, You can connect private repositories through SSH and public repositories directly on GitHub, Bitbucket, GitLab, and other compatible git providers such as Azure DevOps and AWS CodeCommit.
 (Please refer here for more information on AWS CodeCommit connections.)

-If you authorize Appcircle to connect to your Github, BitBucket or GitLab account, you can auto-build your project with hooks, get build statuses and the full list of commits.
+If you authorize Appcircle to connect to your Github, BitBucket, or GitLab account, you can auto-build your project with hooks, get build statuses and the full list of commits.
 If you connect to a repository through SSH or through a public URL, you need to set up webhooks manually.

-To test drive Appcircle, you can find various sample projects in the Appcircle GitHub page or you can just press on the "Proceed with a sample project" button to populate the repository URL field with a compatible project based on the selected framework.
+To test drive Appcircle, you can find various sample projects in the Appcircle GitHub page or you can just press on the Quick start using the sample repository button to populate the repository URL field with a compatible project based on the selected framework.

 You will see your build profile once it has been created.
 Click on the build profile to connect a repository and fetch your code to Appcircle.